VCTLabs/DE1_SOC_Linux_FB/README.rst

 Branches: socfpga-3.18-audio  and  4.4-altera

-Recipes for each with patches are in the Yocto build manifest below.
+Recipes for each with patches are in the Yocto meta-altera layer below.

 Yocto Notes